Roag (2011 TV series): Reception

-A reviewer from Dawn found that "The way a victim and her family carries the burden of shame and guilt is realistically portrayed in Roag in which the family finds itself exploited by a stranger on the eve of their daughter’s nikah."
-Author Munira Cheema stated in her book Women and TV Culture in Pakistan, "Roag is a serial that has influenced not only viewers but also talk shows and their debates on child rape."
+A reviewer for Dawn observed that the drama realistically portrayed the burden of shame and guilt a victim's family bears, noting a scene in which the family faces exploitation by a stranger on the eve of the daughter's nikah.
+In her academic study Women and TV Culture in Pakistan, Munira Cheema wrote that Roag had influenced not only viewers but also talk shows and their discussions of child sexual abuse.